GlitchTea/Animal-Site/README.md

 # Nightflyers
-A one page website that showcases any animal of our choice.
+A one page website that showcases an animal of our choice to design a site off of.
 I chose the bat.